ros2/design/articles/unique_network_flows.md

     _1), options_3);
 ```

 The RMW implementation has several alternatives to convert the `unique_network_flow` argument to a unique flow identifier visible in packet headers.
-We list three candidate alternatives next.
+We list few candidate alternatives next.

 If the node is communicating using IPv6, then the lower 20-bits of `unique_network_flow` can be transferred to the Flow Label field.
 This creates a unique 3-tuple.

 Else, if the node is communicating via IPv4, then there are two alternatives.
-One is copy the `unique_network_flow` argument to the Options field.
+One is to copy the `unique_network_flow` argument to the Options field.
 Another is to copy the lower 6-bits of the `unique_network_flow` argument to the DSCP field.
 Both alternatives enable the network to infer a custom 6-tuple (traditional 5-tuple plus Options/DSCP) that uniquely identifies flows.

+Yet another alternative is to use the `unique_network_flow` argument as a key that maps to unique identifiers maintained by the RMW implementation.
+These mapped unique identifiers are written to appropriate locations in packet headers, including transport protocol port fields.

-Both DDS and non-DDS RMW implementations can trivially set fields in IP headers using native socket API on all ROS2 platforms (Linux, Windows, MacOS).
+Both DDS and non-DDS RMW implementations can trivially set fields in IP or transport protocol headers using native socket API on all ROS2 platforms (Linux, Windows, MacOS).

 ### Option 2: Publisher/subscriber delegates unique flow ID generation to RMW